 Professional Reference articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 Synonyms: right-sided heart failure/right ventricular failure secondary to pulmonary disease

-This term describes impairment in right ventricular function as a result of respiratory disease leading to increased resistance to blood flow in the pulmonary circulation.
+Cor pulmonale describes impairment in right ventricular function as a result of respiratory disease, leading to increased resistance to blood flow in the pulmonary circulation.

 The structure and function of the right ventricle is adversely affected by pulmonary arterial hypertension, induced by a disease process affecting the lungs, their ventilation or blood supply.
 For cor pulmonale to come about, mean pulmonary arterial pressure is usually >20 mm Hg.
 Complete right ventricular failure usually ensues if mean pulmonary arterial pressure is ≥40 mm Hg.
 It is thought that chronic hypoxia leads to pulmonary arteriolar constriction through excessive action of the physiological mechanism that acts to maintain the balance of ventilation and perfusion in the lungs.

 Other mechanisms that may raise mean pulmonary arterial pressure in cases of cor pulmonale include:

 - Chronic hypercapnia and respiratory acidosis causing pulmonary vasoconstriction.

 - Anatomical disruption of the pulmonary vascular bed due to primary lung disease (for example, in emphysema, pulmonary thromboembolic disease and pulmonary fibrosis).

 - Increased blood viscosity due to lung disease and its effects (for example, in secondary polycythaemia).